CinkadeusBG/LCARSTV/ReadMe.md

 - `C:\\Program Files\\VideoLAN\\VLC\\vlc.exe`
 - `C:\\Program Files (x86)\\VideoLAN\\VLC\\vlc.exe`

+#### Windows VLC window positioning troubleshooting

+VLC persists window positions in `%APPDATA%\vlc`.
+If the video window appears off-screen or is invisible:

+1. Close LCARSTV
+2. Delete the folder: `%APPDATA%\vlc`
+3. Restart LCARSTV

+This resets VLC's window placement to defaults.

+**Note:** LCARSTV will log a reminder about this on startup if the VLC config folder is detected.

+**VLC stderr output:** On Windows (non-debug mode), VLC stderr is logged to: `%TEMP%\lcarstv-vlc-stderr.log`

 ### Composite SDL test command

 VLC is launched with `--vout=sdl` by default.
 You may need SDL framebuffer env vars